California Contractor Bond Requirements, Cost, and CSLB Filing Guide (2026)

 How to Get a California Contractor License Bond

 Most contractors can obtain a bond quickly through a simple application process.
-See full step-by-step guide →
+See full step-by-step guide → How to Get a California Contractor License Bond as a New Applicant

 How the Contractor License Bond Works